arblane/clip-firebot-setup/README.md

 ## Streamer Info
 + Toggle enabled/disabled is currently a manual process
 + Recommend you add an effect queue to allow them to play one after another
++ Customize the colors and position to your liking

 # Credits
 Inspired by MattyCanny